opws/opws-dataset/docs/fields.md

 What kind of captcha (if any) is used to deter automated user registration.
 See `password.reset.captcha`.

+## registration.form.email.input

+Whether providing an email address on registration is `optional`, `required`, or not requested (`none`).

+## registration.form.repeat.email.input

+Whether entering the email address a second time on registration is `optional`, `required`, or not requested (`none`).

-## registration.usability.email
+## registration.form.password.input

-A space-separated token string describing how email address is specified in registration.

-Tokens:

-- "single": requires email address to be entered once.
-- "double": requires email address to be entered twice.
+Whether setting a password on registration is `optional`, `required`, or not requested (`none`).

-## registration.usability.password
+## registration.form.repeat.password.input

-A space-separated token string describing how the password set UI differs from double-blind-entry.
-See `password.change.usability.password`.
+Whether *repeating* a password on registration is `optional`, `required`, or not requested (`none`).

+## registration.form.email.characters, registration.form.repeat.email.characters, registration.form.password.characters, registration.form.repeat.password.characters

+Whether the inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

 ## login.url

 The URL of the page to log in, as a user.

-## login.persist.checked
+## login.form.persist.checkbox

-If there is a checkbox to remain logged in, what the default status of that check box is.
+If there is a checkbox to remain logged in, what the default status of that check box is, `checked` or `unchecked`.

-## login.usability.password
+## login.form.password.characters

-A space-separated token string describing how the password UI differs from traditional blind-entry.

-Tokens:

-- "showable": Password can be toggled to plaintext.
+Whether the password input on login has typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

+This is usually `hidden`, and if this field is not present, that's the value that can safely be assumed.

 ## thirdparty.auth.providers